SchmidteServices/spread_on_contact/docs.fx/_content/index.md

 The idea is simple:

 > Take a playground of a certain size, for example, 1000x1000.
-Drop a number of people on this area.
-Infect some of them with COVID-19, and let them **randomly move** , meet and infect each other.
+> Drop a number of people on this area.
+> "Infect" some of them and let them **randomly move** , meet and "share" the infect.

 Simple as that!